miriukaLab/celldeath/README.md

 ### Train results

-After training, a .txt file will be saved in a folder called *celldeath* (created in your home dir) with accuracy, precision and recall, as well as confusion matrix values.
+After training, a report file will be saved in a folder called *celldeath* (created in your home dir) with accuracy, precision and recall, as well as confusion matrix values.
 Also, a .csv file named *history*+current time will be saved with each of the training loss and accuracy values per epoch.

-In addition, three plots will be saved in this directory:
+In addition, four plots will be saved in this directory:

 * Learning curve with training and validation sets (Loss function)
+* Accuracy
+* Validation confusion matrix
+* Test confusion matrix

 &nbsp;
 ### A few recommendations: